 Emphasis should be placed on natural control by the orchard predatory mite Typhlodromus pyri (see ‘Biological control’).

-- Application of foliar sprays of fatty acids (potassium soap) (Savona) or pyrethrum (various products), which are harmful to the orchard predatory mite, should be avoided unless absolutely necessary.
+- Application of foliar sprays of fatty acids (potassium soap) or pyrethrins (Spruzit, Pyrethrum 5 EC), which are harmful to the orchard predatory mite, should be avoided unless absolutely necessary.